asliKanber/asliKanber/README.md

 ### Hi there 👋
--👩‍🏫I'm currently a freshman at Bilkent University
+-👩‍🏫I'm currently a third year student at Bilkent University

 <!--